Skip to content

 Locking:

-By activating the padlock, you block any future connection to the viewer.
+By activating the padlock, you will block any future connection to the Viewer.
 This ensures that it will always display the same content, even if you accidentally double-click on another composition in the Project Panel.

-If you attempt a new connection, the padlock pops to attract your attention to the fact that the connection could not be made.
+If you attempt a new connection, the padlock will pop, signifying that the connection could not be made.

 Tip

-This option is very useful when your Timeline is connected to a Sub-Composition, while the Viewer displays the parent Compositon that uses it.
+This option is very useful when the Timeline is connected to a Sub-Composition while the Viewer displays the parent compositon that is using it.
 Moreover, the Overlays displayed in the Viewer are always those of the current selection in the Timeline.
-This allows you to adjust the position of a layer in a sub-composition, while viewing the result of these transformations in the parent composition.
+This allows you to adjust the position of a layer in a Sub-composition while viewing the result of these transformations in the parent composition.

 Freezing:

-Clicking the switch prevents any update of the current Viewer and keeps the last computed image on screen.
-When you handle a very large number of Layers, Paths or Keyframes in the Timeline, this option prevents calculation in order to make Autograph more responsive.
+Clicking on the switch will prevent any updates on the current Viewer and will keep the last computed image on screen.
+When handling a very large number of layers, Paths, or Keyframes in the Timeline, this option will prevent calculations in order to make Autograph more responsive.

 Note

-Next to the padlock are two buttons also found in the Timeline and described in the Timeline controllers section.
-They allow you to go down or up one level in the Sub-Composition hierarchy.
+Next to the padlock there are two buttons that also appear in the Timeline that are described in the Timeline controllers section.
+They allow you to go up or down a level in the Sub-composition hierarchy.

-Compositions are not the only items that can be connected in this way:
+Compositions are not the only items that can be connected this way.
+The following can also be connected:

-• A Layer: to view it in the context of its composition, with its modifiers, but without the other layers.
+• A layer, in order to view it in the context of its composition, with its Modifiers, but without the other layers

 • A Source coming from a Reader imported in the Project panel (image, animation, or 3D Asset)

-• A Generator used by an Image Param (like a Source or a Mask)
+• A Generator used by an image parameter (like a Source or a Mask)

-• The result of Image Modifiers added to an Image Param
+• The result of Image Modifiers added to an image parameter

 Warning

-When an item other than a composition is connected to a slot, its outline turns red.
+When an item other than a composition is connected to a slot, it will be outlined in red.
 This makes it easy to see that the contents of the Viewer are not those of the composition that can be displayed in the Timeline, for example.

 Compare two elements